 This report includes an analysis of data on laboratory-confirmed COVID-19 deaths to estimate the effective reproductive number (R) of SARS-CoV-2 over time in South Africa nationally and in selected provinces where sufficient data are available.
 The effective reproduction number (R) is the average number of secondary cases per infectious case in a population composed of both susceptible and nonsusceptible hosts (once the infectious agent is circulating).
-If R>1, the number of new cases per time unit will increase, such as at the start of an epidemic.

 This report summarises data from national laboratory-based surveillance that is used to monitor the COVID-19 pandemic in South Africa.
-This report is based on data collected up to 12 September 2020 (week 37 of 2020).
+This report is based on data collected up to 10 October 2020 (week 41 of 2020).

--As of 12 September 2020, a total of 649 793 laboratory-confirmed COVID-19 cases had been detected in South Africa.
-The number of newly detected cases continue to decrease week on week, with number of new cases detected in week 37 (9 815) lower than the number of new cases detected in week 36 (11 942).
+-As of 10 October 2020, a total of 692 471 laboratory-confirmed COVID-19 cases, including 17 780 deaths (case fatality ratio 2.6%), had been detected in South Africa.
+Of these, 9 634 were cases detected in week 41, representing a 7.2% decrease in number of new cases detected in week 41 compared to the number of new cases detected in week 40 (10 377).

-The report is based on data collected from 5 March to 13 September 2020 (week 37 of 2020).
+The report is based on data collected from 5 March to 11 October 2020 (week 41 of 2020).

--Numbers of respiratory hospitalisations continue to decline.
+-Numbers of respiratory hospitalisations show a slight increase.

 -Percentage of general practitioner and emergency department visits coded as respiratory is also declining.

 This report summarises national laboratory testing for SARS-CoV-2, the virus causing COVID-19, in South Africa.
-This report is based on data collected up to 12 September 2020 (week 37 of 2020).
+This report is based on data collected up to 10 October 2020 (week 41 of 2020)

--As has been observed since week 31, Northern Cape (376 per 100,000 persons) and Free State (287 per 100,000 persons) provinces had the highest testing rates.
+-Free State (335 per 100,000 persons) and Northern Cape (316 per 100,000 persons) provinces had the highest testing rates in week 41.